-- Go to as close to the center of the structure as you can so you have as many walls between you and the outside as possible.
+- Choose an interior room or hallway as close to the center of the structure as possible.
+The more walls between you and the outside the better.

-- Do not be in a location that has an exterior wall.
+- Do not be in a location with an exterior wall.

 - Be in as small of a space as possible.

 - All of these rules apply to apartment dwellers as well.
-If you don’t live on the first floor, you need to find out from your apartment manager what the tornado warning protocols are for your apartment complex.
+If you don’t live on the first floor, talk to your apartment manager about the tornado warning protocols in place for your apartment complex.

 - Common places in many homes that fit these criteria are bathrooms, closets, and under stair storage areas.

-- If you own motorcycle, bicycle or football helmets, get them and put them on to protect your head from flying debris.
+- If you own motorcycle, bicycle, or football helmets, get them and put them on to protect your head from flying debris.
 Keep one per person in a large shopping bag stored near an exit door, ready to grab and run.

-- If you do not store your emergency kit and/or bug out bags in your safe place, bring them in.
+- If you don’t store your emergency kit and/or bug-out bags in your safe place, bring them in.

-- If your pets are small, put them in a crate with a towel or blanket covering them.
-Ideally each pet will have a collar on as well.
-Dogs and cats should be chipped in case they lose their collars in the chaos of a tornado.
-Have leashes nearby.
-If you have larger pets, consider having both collars and leashes on them while you are waiting out the storm.
+- Place small pets in a crate with a towel or blanket covering them.
+Ideally, each pet wears a collar as well.
+Microchip each cat and/or dog now in case they lose their collars in the chaos of a tornado.
+Store leashes nearby.
+For larger pets, consider keeping both collars and leashes on them while you are waiting out the storm.
 An emergency kit for your pets is a good idea, too.

 - Have on each person as available – photo ID, cell phone, and a whistle.